surajrana93/TipsOfTheDay/README.md

 # Assumptions

-Written for windows (though that can be changed).File names are hardcodes, but are easy to change in the program.
+Written for windows (though that can be changed).File names are hardcoded, but are easy to change in the program.
 All relevant files should be in the same folder.